chachaprince1/anime-episode-to-anki/README.md

 # Website → Yomitan → Anki

-This Chrome extension lets you turn vocabulary from anime episodes on **the website** into Anki cards using **your Yomitan dictionaries and card settings**.
+This Chrome extension lets you turn vocabulary from anime episodes on **the website introduced in class** into Anki cards using **your Yomitan dictionaries and card settings**.

 The basic process is: